land-systems/land-systems.github.io/content/project/sustaincocoa/index.md

 ---
 Our main outputs in this project so far are:

-The study by [Renier et al. 2023](https://dx.doi.org/10.1088/1748-9326/acad8e), about transparency, traceability and deforestation in Cote d'Ivoire, with an [insight](https://trase.earth/insights/cocoa-exports-drive-deforestation-in-cote-d-ivoire) which summarizes the main findings.
+The study by [Renier et al. 2023](https://dx.doi.org/10.1088/1748-9326/acad8e) about transparency, traceability and deforestation in Cote d'Ivoire, with an [insight](https://trase.earth/insights/cocoa-exports-drive-deforestation-in-cote-d-ivoire) summarizing the main findings.

 The [traceability data](https://trase.earth/explore/supply-chain/cote-d-ivoire/cocoa?chartType=sankey&year=2019&indicator=commodity_deforestation_total_exposure&dimension=region_production_1&dimension=exporter_group&dimension=country_of_destination) published on the Trase platform for Cote d'Ivoire (with volumes and embedded deforestation exposure per department, per trader, per importing country).